 A wide variety of cereal crops, vegetables, spices (ginger and turmeric) pulses and tubers are cultivated in jhum land.
 With increase in population and increasing need for land for cultivation, the Jhum cycle has reduced to 2-3 years from 10-15 years in early 90s and the output-input ratio has also become smaller.
 Frequent shifting from one land to the other for cultivation has adversely affected basic life support systems like vegetation, soil, springs.
 The decline in soil fertility and loss of natural forests, the fragmentation of habitat, local disappearance of native species and invasion by exotic weeds are some of the ecological consequences of shifting agriculture.
 Due to shifting cultivation on steep slopes, down-stream siltation of water bodies is apparent in many districts.
-Most of the jhum lands are highly infested with weeds and decline in the area under natural forests, fragmentation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of steep slopes, downstream siltation of water bodies is apparent in many districts.
+Most of the jhum lands are highly infested with weeds and decline in the area under natural forests, fragmentation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences, and invasion by exotic weeds are some of the ecological consequences of shifting autivation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of steep slopes, downstream siltation of mative species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation on steep slopes, downstream siltation of water bodies is apparent in many districts.